mrjens24/Latin102/Translation1.md

 B. Grammatical questions

-1. Dexamenum, Dexameni m.
+1. Dexamenus, Dexameni m.
 Dexamenum is masculine singular accusative ❌
 1. Deianira, Deianirae f.
 Deianiram is feminine singular accusative
 1. third-person singular imperfect active subjunctive, this is because it emphasizes the circumstances and occurs after the subordinate clause
 1. third-person singular pluperfect active subjunctive, this is because it emphasizes the circumstances and happens before 🤔 *or same time as* the subordinate clause 👍